PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 Guaranteed issue life insurance is best suited for:

-Funeral insurance would cost around $52.72 for a woman and $70.94 per month for a man, both aged 40 for $25,000 in coverage.
+Funeral insurance can cost around $52.72 for a woman and $70.94 per month for a man, both aged 40 for just $25,000 in coverage.
 These are funeral insurance rates from Canada Protection Plan (one of the leading providers of guaranteed issue life insurance).

 Let's look at the cost of a term life insurance policy to compare: